Ashish2021ak/Databricks_medallion_Pipeline/README.md

 ## 📌 Overview

 I built this project to understand how real-world data pipelines are designed using Azure Databricks.
-The pipeline follows the Medallion Architecture and processes raw data into business-ready insights.
+It follows the Medallion Architecture (Bronze, Silver, Gold) to process raw data into business-ready insights.

-The pipeline ingests raw CSV data, performs transformations, and produces business-ready aggregated output using Delta Lake.
+The pipeline ingests raw CSV data, performs transformations using PySpark, and generates aggregated outputs using Delta Lake.

 ---